tinkerbell/tinkerbell.org/SUPPORT.md

+# Support

-If you require support, please subscribe to the [Equinix Metal Community Slack](https://slack.equinixmetal.com) and join the #tinkerbell channel or post an issue within this repository.
+If you require support, please subscribe to the [Tinkerbell users mailing list](https://lists.cncf.io/g/cncf-tinkerbell-users) and join the [CNCF Slack #tinkerbell channel](https://slack.cncf.io/) or [post an issue within this repository](https://github.com/tinkerbell/tinkerbell.org/issues/new).